 Constitutes false statement, omission, or concealment of a substantive fact, made with intent to deceive or mislead, and that results in payment of Section 8 program funds in violation of Section 8 program requirements.

 Family Error/Late Reporting

-Families who owe money to THA due to the family's failure to report increases in income will be required to repay in accordance with the guidelines in the Repayment Section of this Chapter.
+Families who owe money to THA due to the family's failure to report increases in income will be required to repay it.

 Program Fraud